 Q. Can I broadcast game development or programming on Twitch Creative?

-A. For broadcasting your programming and game development you can broadcast under Twitch Creative with the hashtags #programming or #gamedev in your title.
+A. For broadcasting your programming and game development you can broadcast under Twitch Creative under the relevant communities.
 As always, please adhere to the Community Guidelines.

 Q. Does all Twitch Creative content have to be gaming related?